Entry to Senior School at 11+ (Year 7)

 Children in Year 5 at other primary schools and their parents are also welcome to attend the Senior School Taster Morning which takes place in June.

-Children looking to join in Year 7 must sit our Entrance Examinations, which take place in the January prior to entry the following September (26th January 2019 for entry in September 2019).
-To sit the Examinations, children must be registered by completion and return of a School Application Form (attached below), along with the registration fee, which can be paid in cash, by cheque or by bank transfer.
+Children looking to join the School in Year 7 must sit our Entrance Examinations, which take place in the January prior to entry the following September (date TBC for entry in September 2021).
+To sit the Examinations, children must be registered by completion and return of a School Application Form (attached below), along with the registration fee, which can be paid in cash, cheque or bank transfer.
 Please see our fees page for the registration fee and bank details.
 The School must receive applications by mid-November to allow us to request a reference from the child’s current school.

 The Examinations are in English, mathematics and reasoning and take place on a Saturday morning.
 Sample examination papers are available on request.